Call Us: 01642 247 789 | Email: mail@sarabec.co.uk

 Speak clearly

-Remember to speak clearly – avoid shouting, talking too fast or unnecessarily slow - it may confuse those who rely on lipreading.
+Remember to speak clearly – avoid shouting, talking too fast or unnecessarily slow - it may distort your lip patterns, and confuse those who rely on lipreading.
+Remember don't cover your mouth when speaking because many people rely on lip reading if they have hearing loss or are d/Deaf.

-Remember to repeat yourself or reword your message if someone doesn’t understand you.
+Remember to repeat yourself or try saying it again in a different way if someone doesn’t understand you.
 Using plain and simple words can help clear any misunderstanding.

 Use simple hand gestures